Social media audit: Free template, checklists, and examples

 Summary

 Social media audits are an easy way to keep track of your social media accounts.
-Generally, it’s best to review your accounts quarterly, however, you can choose a frequency that best fits your company’s goals.
+Generally, it’s best to review your accounts quarterly; however, you can choose a frequency that best fits your company’s goals.
 Below, get the seven key steps to complete a social media audit, plus a free template to keep all of the information in one place.

 Social media is the place to market your business and reach your customers far and wide.
-No matter what platforms you are on, it’s important to regularly review your social media accounts.
+No matter what platform you are on, it’s important to regularly review your social media accounts.
 This will help you evaluate what’s working and what opportunities are available to grow your company, on top of the general benefits of checking performance.

 In order to assess this, you’ll need to perform a social media audit.
 While the term “audit” can seem overwhelming, it’s easy to do if you have a social media audit template to help guide you through the process.
 Keep reading to find out what you need to know about social media auditing, and download a free and easy-to-use template to help you perfect your social media accounts.